This article describes the Stickers concept of using the Trusted Twin platform. Stickers are a functionality to support workflows.

 5 min read.

 Shared processes (i.e., processes involving multiple cooperating organizations) usually require two types of ownership – ownership of data and ownership of control.
-For more details about the ownership of data, please see Data access and visibility.

 The ownership of control is related to workflows.
 On the Trusted Twin platform, the ownership of control is supported via the Stickers functionality.